Dual Attention Model with Reinforcement Learning for Classification of Histology Whole-Slide Images: Results

-As in the HER2 scoring contest \cite{qaiser2018her}, we have evaluated the performance of the proposed method using three separate criteria, namely a) agreement points, b) weighted confidence and c) combined points.
-For the first assessment criterion of agreement points, a total of 15 points were awarded based on the variation between the ground truth HER2 labels and the predicted HER2 scores for each case.
-The second assessment criterion of weighted confidence was used to evaluate the reliability of the predictions by weighing each predicted score with a corresponding confidence value.
-The third criterion, combined points was calculated by taking a product of the two preceding criteria for each case.
+We have evaluated the performance of the proposed method in comparison to other existing techniques, by using three separate criteria as outlined in the HER2 scoring contest \cite{qaiser2018her}, namely a) agreement points, b) weighted confidence (W.C) and c) combined points (C.Pts).
+Additionally, we incorporated Cohen's Kappa scores (C.K.), the percentage of average tissue area consulted while scoring a WSI, and the ROI selection process employed by each method.
+For the first assessment criterion of agreement points, upto 15 points were awarded based on the variation between the ground truth HER2 labels and the predicted HER2 scores for each case.
+The second assessment criterion, weighted confidence, was used to evaluate the reliability of the predictions by weighing each predicted score with a corresponding confidence value.
+The third criterion, combined points, was calculated as the product of agreement points and weighted confidence for each case.
+More details regarding assessment criteria are explained in \cite{qaiser2018her}.

-We have used agreement points as the main metric for the evaluation of the proposed model.
-For the 10 tiles extracted per WSI, the most dominant class was selected as the slide-level score.
-Mean aggregation was used to aggregate the results of the four folds to arrive at a final HER2 slide-level score for each WSI in the testing dataset.
+In order to calculate the agreement points for the proposed model, $N = 10$ tiles were extracted for each WSI and the most dominant class was selected as the slide-level score.
+Mean aggregation was used to aggregate the results of the four-folds to arrive at a final HER2 slide-level score for each WSI in the testing dataset.
 The confidence value was obtained by calculating the average probability values of the 10 tiles extracted for each WSI for each fold.

-The proposed model, as shown in Table \ref{table:one} achieved a total number of 402.5 points.
-Our method outperformed other proposed approaches with a significant margin and achieved comparable performance to \cite{qaiser2019learning}.
-It is important to highlight that \cite{qaiser2019learning} extracted approximately 58,000 image tiles whereas our model achieved similar results while only extracting 510 image tiles ($<1\%$ of image tiles) with the help of attention mechanisms.
+Table \ref{table:her2} presents the agreement points, weighted confidence (W.C), combined points (C.Pts) and Cohen's Kappa scores (C.K.) across each method, along with the approximate percentage of average tissue area analyzed by each method and specifics of the ROI selection process.
+The proposed model, as shown in Table \ref{table:her2} achieved a total number of 402.5 points and a C.K score of 0.81 showing substantial agreement between the predicted and true labels.
+Our method outperformed majority of the other proposed approaches and achieved comparable performance to \cite{qaiser2019learning}, which extracted a total of approximately 58,000 image tiles, while our model achieved similar results while only extracting 510 tiles, with the help of attention mechanisms.